Lucina Women's Health

 Hundreds of thousands of women undergo a hysterectomy each year for personal or medical reasons.
-The team at Lucina Women's Health and Midwifery, with locations in Boca Raton, Pompano Beach, and Boynton Beach, Florida, provides minimally invasive surgical options for hysterectomy.
+The team at Lucina Women's Health, with locations in Boca Raton, Pompano Beach, Parkland, Wellington, and Boynton Beach, Florida, provides minimally invasive surgical options for hysterectomy.
 You can trust them to support you prior to, during, and after your procedure.
 Call the office nearest you or schedule a visit online for more information about hysterectomy.

 A hysterectomy involves the removal of your uterus and, sometimes, other surrounding reproductive organs.